 - Emerging from the Shadows: Faith, and Buffy!First.

 - Evil Wears Black: Caleb's Sinister Minister outfit.
 It's slimming.

-- Eye Scream: Caleb gouges out Xander's left eye.
+- Eye Scream: Caleb gouges out Xander's left eye with his thumb.

-- Flashback Echo / Montage: Andrew acts as Mr. Exposition to fill us in on Faith's past.
+- Flashback Cut Montage: Andrew acts as Mr. Exposition to fill us in on Faith's past.

 - Felony Misdemeanor: Faith saying that prison could be worse, then admitting that the last movie she saw was Glitter.